rifqihz/Learning/Linux.md

 ```bash
 ~$ man command_name
 ```
-For example if we want to know get information about `ls` we can use
+For example if we want to know how to get information about `ls` we can use :
 ```bash
 ~$ man ls
 ```
 Beside that there are a command that can help you if you forget about a command but you remember a few keyword that related to the command.
-That command is `$ apropos`.
+The command is `$ apropos`.
 #### Format :
 ```bash
 ~$ apropos key
 ```
-For example if we want forget about command `$ whatis` and we only remember 'what',then we can use this command :
+For example if we forget about command `$ whatis` and we only remember 'what', then we can use this command :
 ```bash
 ~$ apropos what
 ```
 It'll show you the related command(s) with key 'what' and a short description of each command(s).\

 And if you just want to know about the description about a command, you can use `$ whatis`.
-It will shows only the description of a command.
+It will shows the description of a command only.
 #### Format :
 ```bash
 ~$ whatis command_name
 ```
-For example if we want to know about `ls`, then you can use this command :
+For example if we want to know about `ls`, then we can use this command :
 ```bash
 ~$ whatis ls
 ```